wewewer123/LOVE-VN-ENGINE/README.md

 - iOS: To run the vn on iOS simply run the .love file that you imported into the app.

+- Windows, MacOS and Linux (precompiled executable): simply start the application how you're used to without any special arguments.

-- pc: To run the vn on pc simply drag the game folder or the game .love file onto the exe.
+- Windows: To run the vn on pc simply drag the game folder or the game .love file onto the exe.

+- MacOS and Linux: in terminal run `/path/to/Love.app /path/to/game(.love)`

 ## Issues